alexsun2/simon-says/README.md

 is a memory game with four colors, where the game generates a random sequence of the colors and the player needs to replay those colors in order.
 On each successful playback, the game generates another color and lengthens the sequence.

-Make sure to add tester.jar, javalib.jar, and a run configuration to the project to run the game
+Add tester.jar, javalib.jar, and a run configuration to the project folder to run the game

 Uses Northeastern's image and test libraries: